 Requirements Verification 1.
-Should be able to store data 1.
+Should be able to store data (see Memory Section for more details) 1.
 Send simple data and see if it is able to reproduce it when it called 2.
-Should be able to make sense of external signals from our I/O 2.
-Press a button on the player device/central hub and see if it produces the desired action (e.g. FOLD, CALL, RAISE)
+Should process user signals and update game states nearly instantly, ideally under ~0.5 seconds 2.
+Press a button on the player device/central hub and see if it produces the desired action (e.g. FOLD, CALL, RAISE), under the desired time.